 |Toe||Moderate||£8,190.00 to £11,730.00||Multiple fractures, crush injuries to two/more toes, permanent disability.
 May have involved unsuccessful past operations.|

 |Toe||Severe||£11,730.00 to £47,830.00||Severe crush injuries leading to less/surgical amputation of one or two toes (not including the big toe), amputation of all toes or the big toe.|

 Why choose Express Solicitors?

-At Express Solicitors, we have more than 25 years’ experience handling office accident claims just like yours.
-We specialise in taking on the claims that other solicitors will not, and we have secured millions of pounds in compensation as a result.
+At Express Solicitors, we have more than 25 years of experience handling office accident claims just like yours.
+We specialise in taking on claims that other solicitors will not, and we have secured millions of pounds in compensation.

 Get in touch with us today to start your office injury claim and get the compensation you deserve.